Arkansas to Iowa Car Shipping (2026 Cost Guide)

 - Type of transport: Open carriers are the most economical, while enclosed transport offers greater protection for valuable or classic cars.
 Another option you might want to consider is top-loading.
 For a detailed comparison, see our guide on open vs. enclosed shipping.

-- Distance and route: The trip from Arkansas to Iowa covers roughly 598 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The route from Arkansas to Iowa is about 598 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 - Time of the year: Shipping costs rise during peak moving seasons and around major holidays.
 Moves out of Arkansas in summer or winter are often more expensive due to higher demand.